 The first of these attractant chemicals was discovered in 1936 by Adolf Butenandt and a team of German scientists.
-They worked for 20 years to isolate enough fluid from the abdominal glands of female silk moths to conclusively analyze its chemical make-up.
+They worked for 20 years to isolate enough fluid from the abdominal glands of female silk moths to conclusively analyze their chemical make-up.
 The substance was named "bombykol" after the species of moth from which it was derived.

-It was stated by Lewis Thomas in his book, The Lives of a Cell, "if a female were to release all of her pheromone at once, she could theoretically attract a trillion males in an instant."
+It was stated by Lewis Thomas in his book, The Lives of a Cell, "if a female were to release all of her pheromones at once, she could theoretically attract a trillion males in an instant."
 Now that's some powerful perfume!

 Unlike sight or sound, pheromones last longer and extend further distances, permeating in many directions at once where they cast a larger net.
 A male silk moth has been found to travel over 30 miles to mate!

 Sex pheromones can also be used as a mating deterrent by overwhelming the male with too much scent.
 In areas of heavy cotton production where the beet armyworms are a serious problem, farmers often spray their fields with a female sex attractant chemical.
 The poor male is so confused that he is unable to single out a mate.
 The result is a pretty effective birth control.

 Bees relay food sources to other hive members through a waggle dance.
 The movements, in relation to the position of the sun, relay both distance and exact direction.
 This information, however, is not enough.
 The bees must also carry the scent of the flowers for the actual pollination source to be found.
 Communication within a bee's social network is highly complex.